What if you could be your own source of financing when the need arises instead of leaning on banks, finance, and credit

 A Roadmap to Becoming Your Own Banker

-Certainly, with any financial projects, we must develop a roadmap to confidently take us from Point A to Point Z without any missteps along the way.
-Using this process does not really create a “bank” and you do not really become a “banker.”
+Certainly, with any financial project, we must develop a roadmap to confidently take us from Point A to Point Z without any missteps along the way.
+Using this process does not really create a “bank,” and you do not really become a “banker.”

 It is, however, a rather simple concept that will put you in control of your finances rather than a third party who will charge fees every step of the way.
 Here are our milestones for you to complete and the best method to complete them:

 Your first milestone is to capitalize your bank with permanent cash-value life insurance.
 You should purchase a policy through a mutual insurance company so that you can capitalize on the annual dividends that are paid to policyholders and are not required to be reported as taxable income.

-Where you purchase your policy matters and will highly recommend that you only go through an independent insurance broker since they will have access to many highly rated companies who will have the insurance products to meet your needs.
+Where you purchase your policy matters, and will highly recommend that you only go through an independent insurance broker since they will have access to many highly rated companies that will have the insurance products to meet your needs.

 When you speak with your insurance broker, if they push back or appear to be a naysayer, go to the next broker.
 Your mission should be to have an advocate on your side from whom you can get critical advice and who is committed to helping you navigate the shopping, purchasing, and underwriting processes.

 A good screening question to start with is to ask the broker if they are familiar with the concept of “infinite banking” or “becoming your own banker.”
-Then you can follow up by asking if they are familiar with IRC section 7702 since this is the section that discusses the tax liability for your financial project that you are embarking on.
+Then you can follow up by asking if they are familiar with IRC section 7702 since this is the section that discusses the tax liability for the financial project that you are embarking on.

 Next, you need to have a conversation with your broker to determine if participating whole life insurance will be the best product for funding your bank (it typically will be) or if a universal life product will work better for your individual circumstances.
 We can help you with this decision based on your needs.